Structural Equation Modeling: Part 1- Remote

-A 2-day seminar taught by Paul D. Allison, Ph.D.
+A 4-day Remote Seminar Taught by Paul D. Allison, Ph.D.

 Structural Equation Modeling (SEM) is a statistical methodology that is widely used by researchers in the social, behavioral and educational sciences.
 First introduced in the 1970s, SEM is a marriage of psychometrics and econometrics.
 On the psychometric side, SEM allows for latent variables with multiple indicators.
 On the econometric side, SEM allows for multiple equations, possibly with feedback loops.
 In today’s SEM software, the models are so general that they encompass most of the statistical methods that are currently used in the social and behavioral sciences.

 Here Are a Few Things You Can Do With Structural Equation Modeling

 - Investigate mediation and moderation in a systematic way.

 - Handle missing data by maximum likelihood (better than